| |

 The upper recommended run is infrequently boated,

-perhaps because the Cassady/Calhoun guidebook falsely dismisses it as
+perhaps because the Cassady/Calhoun guidebook falsely dismissed it as

 “less scenic [past Dunsmuir as] water quality declines.”